chahnel/kroehne.github.io/4_Cookbook.md

 You should check if the way you created the ImageMaps and ImageTextFields is contradictory at runtime.

 At runtime (and in the preview) the test person can select Image-Areas by clicking (the Image-Area is then highlighted according to the attributes you selected).
-The designer can use the attribute “selectable” (true”) if the TextField is supposed to be selectable at runtime.
+The designer can use the attribute ?selectable? (true?) if the TextField is supposed to be selectable at runtime.
 Those TextFields behave like ImageAreas when clicked.

 This means that you have to make sure that a selectable ImageTextField and a selectable ImageArea do not overlap.